aliasgar1978/nettoolkit/docs/u_doc/capture_it/executions_individual.rst

-A Sample Execution File
+A Sample Execution File (individual)
 ----------------------------------------------

 :download:`Sample Execution File - Individual <files/exec-capture_it-Individual.py>`.
 A sample execution file will look similar to this

-Folder Tree Structure
+Folder Tree Structure (individual)
 ----------------------------------------------

 	#.
 Either maintain the tree structure as mentioned in file or modify the code as per your requirement::